-^{}We are grateful to Mark Ottoni-Wilhelm, Jan Schmitz, and participants at the 6th Science of Philantropy Initiative Conference, the 4th Workshop Experimental Economics for the Environment, the 25th EAERE Annual Conference, EEA Virtual 2020, the VfS Annual Conference, the ESA 2020 Global Online Around-the-Clock Conference, the Recent Advances in the Economics of Philanthropy Workshop, and French Experimental Talks for their helpful comments.
+^{}We are grateful to the Associate Editor, four anonymous reviewers, Mark Ottoni-Wilhelm, Jan Schmitz, and participants at the 6th Science of Philanthropy Initiative Conference, the 4th Workshop Experimental Economics for the Environment, the 25th EAERE Annual Conference, EEA Virtual 2020, the VfS Annual Conference, the ESA 2020 Global Online Around-the-Clock Conference, the Recent Advances in the Economics of Philanthropy Workshop, French Experimental Talks and the 8th Maastricht Behavioral Economic Policy Symposium for their helpful comments.
 Funding by Heidelberg University's Field of Focus IV under the Excellence Strategy is gratefully acknowledged.
 Epperson also gratefully acknowledges financial support from the Austrian Science Fund (FWF) through SFB F63.

 [†]Department of Economics, University of Kassel, Nora-Platiel-Straße 4, 34109 Kassel, Germany.
-Email johannes.diederich@uni-kassel.de
+Email: johannes.diederich@uni-kassel.de